hero media

 The data is in, and the most loved drives this winter are…

-A new report by the car insurance experts at ROLLiN’ has crunched the numbers to reveal the most loved winter road trips in Australia.
+A report by the car insurance experts at ROLLiN’ has crunched the numbers to reveal the most loved winter road trips in Australia.
 By analysing 22 of the country’s most iconic routes across key data points – including search volume, social media buzz, Google reviews and distance – they’ve ranked the ultimate cold-weather drives that travellers can’t get enough of.

 The Great Ocean Road is the most popular winter road trip.

 And topping the list?
 No surprises here: the Great Ocean Road reigns supreme.
 This Victorian icon racks up 196,600 winter monthly searches, which accounts for nearly 20 per cent of all searches on the route.
 Its fame extends well beyond Google, with over 33 million TikTok posts and 1.8 million Instagram posts capturing its winding clifftops, seaside towns and the iconic Twelve Apostles.
-Whether it’s misty mornings or golden hour glow, the Great Ocean Road is a year-round crowd-pleaser – but winter, it seems, is peak time for those in the know.

-Great Beach Drive in Sunshine Coast, Queensland
+Great Beach Drive

 Drive along the beach on the Great Beach Drive.
 (Image: Tourism and Events Queensland)